-ISTJ and ENFP couple is probably one of the most unlikely couples, yet all personality types can potentially get along and be way happier than most of us.
+ISTJ and ENFP couple is probably one of the most unlikely couples, yet all personality types can potentially get along.

 ESTPs’ relationship compatibility with their own type, ISTJs and ENFPs.

 Active and outgoing ESTPs make fun friends and fascinating partners.
 They look for someone who isn’t too emotional, doesn’t take things too seriously and is open to adventure.

 It might not be easy to be in a relationship with an INTJ — the most independent personality type.
 Here’s how INTJs’ relationships with other personality types may pan out.

 INFPs take personal relationships very seriously and don’t fall in love very easily.
 Here’s how their relationships may turn out depending on their partner’s type.

 The ENFJ personality type is probably one of the most romantic of all the sixteen types, but who is the best match for ENFJs?
 Read on to find out!

 ENFJs and INFPs are very compatible with each other and have great chemistry together.
 They are both idealists (NF) and have a lot in common.